haproxytech/ingress-controller-benchmarks/README.md

 - [Traefik](https://github.com/containous/traefik)

 ### Out of the box
-These tests focus explicitly on testing each ingress controller with it's default out-of-box configuration.
+These tests focus explicitly on testing each ingress controller with its default out-of-box configuration.
 No system or software tunings have been made.

 ### Application